Data Visualization Tools for Marketers

 Best For:

-3. Integration Capabilities: You must verify that the tool can seamlessly integrate with your current marketing platforms, including Google Analytics, CRM systems, and social media channels.
+Ensure the tool integrates seamlessly with existing platforms such as Google Analytics, CRM systems, and social media tools.